Slipper: In popular culture

-Derek "The Slipper Man" Fan holds the Guinness World Records record for wearing a pair of dress slippers for 23 years straight as of June 30, 2007.

 A pair of ruby slippers worn by Judy Garland in The Wizard of Oz sold at Christie's in June 1988 for $165,000.
-The same pair was resold in May 2000 for $666,000.
-On both occasions they were the most expensive shoes from a film to be sold at auction.
+The same pair was resold on May 24, 2000, for $666,000.
+On both occasions, they were the most expensive shoes from a film to be sold at auction.

-In Hawaii and many islands of The Caribbean, slippers, or "slippahs" is used for describing flip-flops.
+In Hawaii and many islands of the Caribbean, the term slippers, or slippahs, is used to describe flip-flops.

 The term "house shoes" (elided into how-shuze) is common in the American South.